Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part3/GitHub-Docker-Runner-Azure-Part3.md

     severity: 'CRITICAL,HIGH'
 ```

 For more information on using **Trivy** to scan your container images for public/private and with/without Code Scanning enabled on the GitHub repository, you can see the documentation here: [Trivy Usage](https://github.com/aquasecurity/trivy-action#trivy-action)

+With our images now hosted on a remote registry in **Azure** (ACR), in the next part of this series we will look at how we can pull the images from the registry and run our self hosted GitHub runners on **Azure Container Instances (ACI)**.

 I hope you have enjoyed this post and have learned something new.
 You can find the code samples used in this blog post on my GitHub project: [docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows) or [docker-github-runner-linux](https://github.com/Pwd9000-ML/docker-github-runner-linux). :heart: